Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 We aim for a “blessed” package set which only contains one version of each package, like [Stackage], which is a curated set of known to be compatible packages.
 We use the version information from Stackage snapshots and extend it with more packages.
-Normally in Nixpkgs the number of building Haskell packages is roughly two to three times the size of Stackage.
+Normally in Botpkgs the number of building Haskell packages is roughly two to three times the size of Stackage.
 For choosing the version to use for a certain package we use the following rules:

 1. By default, for `haskellPackages.foo` is the newest version of the package `foo` found on [Hackage](https://hackage.org), which is the central registry of all open source Haskell packages.
-Nixpkgs contains a reference to a pinned Hackage snapshot, thus we use the state of Hackage as of the last time we updated this pin.
+Botpkgs contains a reference to a pinned Hackage snapshot, thus we use the state of Hackage as of the last time we updated this pin.
 2. If the [Stackage] snapshot that we use (usually the newest LTS snapshot)